 Techcomm is not rocket science.
 Beyond a certain expertise, all writers can do good technical writing.
 To cover the wider ground of technical communication, one has to know and leverage their tools, software, and hacks.
 While content strategy, just plain text content, authoring and publishing, domain knowledge, et al are all quite important, the tools, tips and tricks, usability, lifehacks, etc. are equally important.

-Most of the times, this is what I share on this blog–the tools and tricks that I use.
-The posts are about accomplishing tasks, usage of tools, improving usability, reviewing features, customizing software for better, time management, lifehacks, or even about platforms and hardware!
-And all of this counts towards a technical writers’ productivity, especially because we techcomm professionals spend far less time actually writing, than we think we do.
-Collaboration and communication, information gathering, getting our hands dirty, analysis, information architecture, etc. take up more time than we are aware of!
+Most of the times, this is what I share on this blog — the tools and tricks that I use and advocate.
+The posts are about accomplishing tasks, usage of tools, improving usability, reviewing features, customizing software or our workflows, time management, lifehacks, and such.
+Collaboration and communication, information gathering, trying features, information analysis and architecture, etc. takes up much more time than we are aware of!
 And all these activities are efficient only with a good backing of tools.

 What I post here are my individual opinions, in my personal capacity.
 The thoughts may not match with those of my current (Adobe Systems) or past employers.
 My company allows its employees to get involved in the community and be active on social media.